earchibong/devops_projects/kubernetes_02.md

 **Hybrid CI/CD by combining different tools such as: Gitlab CICD, Jenkins.
 And also concepts around GitOps using Weaveworks Flux.

+## Labs
 - <a href="https://github.com/earchibong/devops_training/new/main#deploying-a-random-pod">Deploy A Pod</a>
+- <a href="https://github.com/earchibong/devops_training/blob/main/kubernetes_02.md#accessing-the-application-from-the-browser">Accessing The Application From The Browser</a>

 ## Deploy A Pod